Follow the format and tips below to ensure your event details are listed consistently in emails, posters and other promotions or announcements.

 Brockway Hall Jacobus Lounge

-Join Monica Edwards, content manager in the Marketing Office, for a presentation and discussion on the SUNY Cortland Writing Style Guide.
+Join the Marketing Office for a presentation and discussion on the SUNY Cortland Writing Style Guide.
 Topics will include on-campus locations, dates and times, punctuation, professional titles, preferred terms and any questions from the group.

 Registration is not required.
 Bring any piece of writing you would like to edit.

-Learn more about the Communication Guide on the Marketing Office website.
-For more information, contact Monica at firstname.lastname@example.org or 607-753-4699.
+Learn more about writing style in the Brand Identity Guide.
+For more information, contact the Marketing Office at email@example.com or 607-753-2519.

 - Include and spell out the day of the week, followed by a comma.